 eSports Local Video Game Tournaments and Championships

-Competitive video gaming or eSports is something that has exploded in recent years and is now a new revenue source for the video game industry.
+Competitive video gaming or eSports is something that has exploded in recent years and is now a new revenue source for the video games and merchandise industry.
 There are enormous multiplayer competitions as well as local video game tournaments and championships for gamers to take part in.
 Some eSports championships receive investments from billion-dollar game publishers, broadcast TV networks, and venture capitalists.
 On this page of our site, we have information on all the game tournaments and championships for those looking to take part or those looking to bet on eSports.

 The Rise of Local Video Game Tournaments and eSports Championships